About the Center

 Violent Threat Assessment Scale was devised to assessing for violent threats and homicide risk in an individual.

-The scale looks at an individual’s risk of acting on homicidal ideation through a rating scale of desire, intent, capability, history, along with protective factors, modeled after the Suicide Risk Assessment Scale.
+The scale evaluates at an individual’s risk of acting on homicidal ideation through a rating scale of desire, intent, capability, history, along with protective factors, modeled after the Suicide Risk Assessment (SRA) Scale.

 Yip, Benzaken, & Liu (2017)